 Following his actions to correct the damaged WATFIV User Guide, he also produced a replacement in PDF format, which you may download here: WATFIV_User_Guide.pdf.

-There is no change to the WATFIV objects contained in the distribution, so if you have previously installed it using either the archive from my site [below] or from the group files in the Yahoo Groups Hercules' OS/360 forum, or have acquired the WATFIV compiler as a part of the SYSCPK volume, the only element you need to update is the corrected WATFIV Users Guide.
+There is no change to the WATFIV objects contained in the distribution, so if you have previously installed it using either the archive from my site [below], or have acquired the WATFIV compiler as a part of the SYSCPK volume, the only element you need to update is the corrected WATFIV Users Guide.

 A tape image containing the WATFIV compiler was uploaded to the OS/360 group files area in February, 2006.
 I assisted someone in reloading the datasets from this tape when they encountered problems that seem to be caused by errors in the tape labels.
 At the request of Phil Roberts, I am adding an archive to my site containing the tape and a reload jobstream similar to other language compiler archives hosted here.
 Click on the link: